New study identifies the economic potential of Alberta’s wind energy sector

 September 27, 2017

-As we’ve mentioned here before, the Renewable Energy Program (REP) has positioned Alberta to be Canada’s largest market for new wind energy investment for the next decade.
+As we’ve mentioned here before, the Renewable Electricity Program (REP) has positioned Alberta to be Canada’s largest market for new wind energy investment for the next decade.
 The REP ensures this by providing contracts for 5,000 MW of new renewable energy capacity, in order to reach the Alberta government’s goal of 30 per cent of electricity coming from renewable sources by 2030.

 As the most cost-competitive source of renewable energy in Alberta today, wind energy is well positioned to provide the majority of new renewable energy required to meet the government’s commitment.
 According to a new report by The Delphi Group that we released today, growing the wind energy sector will also create jobs and a more prosperous Alberta.